 One of the easiest ways to help your inspection go smoothly is to clear the path for your plumber.
 Your sewer line has an access point, often called a cleanout, which could be in your basement, crawl space, or yard.
 Before we arrive, take a few minutes to clear the area around it.
 This means moving any boxes, furniture, or storage items that might be in the way.
 If the cleanout is outside, trimming back overgrown bushes or clearing away debris can make a big difference.
 This simple step allows our technicians to get straight to work, which can save time and potentially lower your overall cost, especially in an emergency plumbing situation.

-Understanding Your Inspection Results
+What Do Your Inspection Results Mean?

 The best part of a camera inspection is that you get to see exactly what’s going on inside your pipes.
 We feed a high-resolution camera into your sewer line, and you can watch the footage in real-time on a monitor.
 This technology lets us pinpoint the exact location of blockages, cracks, tree root intrusion, or pipe corrosion without any guesswork or disruptive digging.
 Seeing the problem with your own eyes helps you understand its severity and why a certain repair is recommended.
 We’ll walk you through the findings, explain what you’re seeing, and answer any questions you have, so you can make a fully informed decision about your home’s plumbing solutions.